Inspari/inspari-config/README.md

 #### Automatic (preferred)

 Merge the changes into master (using PRs).
-Create a new tag with the new version.
-If the version is `1.1.1`, the tag would be `v1.1.1`.
+Create a new tag.
+If the new version is `1.1.1`, the new tag would be `v1.1.1`.

 The tag creation will trigger automated deployment of the package to PyPi, as well as synchronization of the code with the public GitHub mirror repository.